Career Opportunities: |

 Journalism students can learn professional mores and practices through a number of campus organizations.

 Newsource Interested in television and digital journalism?
-You can volunteer right away for the Newsource TV Newscast Crew, which helps with production of Grady’s live daily newscast.
+You can volunteer right away for the Newsource TV Newscast Crew, which helps with production of a live daily newscast.
 No experience is required, and all majors and years are welcome.
 Organizational meetings are announced on the pre-Grady listserv. gradynewsource.uga.edu Contact: Dodie Cantrell-Bickley, dodieb@uga.edu

 The Red & Black Many successful journalists have launched their careers from this award-winning independent student newspaper, which has published at UGA since 1893.
 The Red & Black welcomes students at any level and any major. www.redandblack.com